rvaiya/warpd/man.md

 ## Normal Mode (default: `A-M-c`)

-This is the default mode (and the endpoint of both grid and normal mode unless the *oneshot* option is specified) which is designed for short distance pointer manipulation.
+This is the default mode (and the endpoint of both grid and normal mode) which is designed for short distance pointer manipulation.
 It is particularly useful for manipulating popup menus and selecting text (see *Dragging*).
 The default behaviour is vi-like.
 Pressing the mapped directional keys (default hjkl) moves the cursor by a fixed increment but the pointer can also be warped to the edges of the screen using the home (H), middle (M), and last (L) mappings (see *Config Options*).
 Finally a numeric multiplier can be supplied to the directional keys as an input prefix in order to affect movement in the corresponding direction (e.g 10j moves 10 units down).

 ## Hint Mode (default: A-M-x or simply 'x' within normal mode)